mediocregopher/mediocre-api/auth/README.md

 returns a token generated through `NewUserToken`.
 This token must be included with any requests that require user authentication as the `X-USER-TOKEN` header.
 The api may retrieve the authenticated user identifier using `GetUser`.

+**User tokens are only valid for 2 days.
+The application must expect this and get a new one periodically**

 ## Builtin